 This again is down to you.
 Most pet crematoriums will either offer you the ashes back, in which case you will need to purchase a pet urn, you can take the ashes home in a bag or you can leave the ashes with the crematorium to scatter in their memorial garden.
 You will also receive a cremation certificate that shows the name and date of cremation, which will be needed if you want to travel with the ashes abroad.

 We always recommend making sure the crematorium you are using is legitimate, so please make sure to do some research into the facility before committing to a pet cremation.

 The rules and regulations surrounding pet cremation and cemeteries are fairly lax in the UK.
 To be a fully compliant pet crematory you must be accredited by the APHA (animal and plant health agency) to make sure the standards set out by the government are met.

-In terms of laws regarding scattering your pets ashes, you are free to do with them as you wish on land that is owned by yourself or similarly laws around scattering ashes on water are also fairly straight forward.
+In terms of laws regarding scattering your pet’s ashes, you are free to do with them as you wish on land that is owned by yourself or similar laws around scattering ashes on the water are also fairly straight forward.
 We offer some beautiful water urns and scattering tubes suitable for pet ashes.
-If you want to scatter ashes on land that isn’t yours, we would always recommend seeking permission, but in most cases this isn’t necessary and as long as you are in a secluded space, scattering pet ashes should be fine.
-This is also the case if you wanted to bury your fury friend to lay to rest, as long as you aren’t burying your pet in a very public place, you should be ok.
+If you want to scatter ashes on land that isn’t yours, we would always recommend seeking permission, but in most cases, this isn’t necessary and as long as you are in a secluded space, scattering pet ashes should be fine.
+This is also the case if you wanted to bury your furry friend to lay to rest, as long as you aren’t burying your pet in a very public place, you should be ok.
 Many people like to plant a tree or flower at the point of burial/scattering, if interested, please take a look at our range of Bios Urns.

 Pet Loss Support

-If you are struggling to cope with the loss of a much loved pet and friend, please visit the below links for help and advice, there is always someone to speak to at this difficult time.
+If you are struggling to cope with the loss of a much-loved pet and friend, please visit the below links for help and advice, there is always someone to speak to at this difficult time.